2003 - 2009

 Everything neatly tucked away.
 The engine is on the

-left underneath the air filter.
+air filter.
 The inverter sits

 on top of the hybrid transaxle on the right.